backtesting-org/live-trading/plugin-examples/README.md

 ## Overview

 This directory contains plugin versions of trading strategies that can be dynamically loaded into the live-trading platform.
-Each strategy is compiled as a `.so` file (Linux only) and loaded at runtime.
+Each strategy is compiled as a `.so` file and loaded at runtime.

 ## Strategies